aearamos/coding-challenge-backend/README.md

 2. Update a Zombie's attributes, including (but not limited to) weapons and armors;
 4. Search Zombies according to their attributes, weapons and armors;
 3. Destroy a Zombie;
 5. Make your API public.
-You can deploy it using the service of your choice (e.g. AWS, Heroku, Digital Ocean...);
+Deploy it using the service of your choice (e.g. AWS, Heroku, Digital Ocean...);
 6. Create a Readme file including a short explanation of your technical choices and (if you wish) ideas and suggestions.

 Too easy?
 Great, we think so too!